NAEP-AS-Challenge/reading-prediction/readme.md

-the hope of creating innovative performance assessments that more closely reflected ways students were working and learning in classrooms, increasing test security, enhancing cost effectiveness, reporting with a faster turn-around time, and archiving individual student performance with a view towards more comprehensively studying test results.
+the hope of creating innovative performance assessments that more closely reflected ways students were working and learning in classrooms, increasing test security, enhancing cost effectiveness, reporting with a faster turn-around time, and collecting performance/process data with the goal of more comprehensively studying assessment results.
 The potential of automated scoring is consonant with these goals, as long as the procedure produces test scores with reliability and validity indices that are comparable to current levels for the program.
 This challenge will help NAEP explore whether moving in this